ajithvernekar/rag-chatbot/README.md

 - **Backend**: Handles query processing, document retrieval, and response generation.
 - **Frontend**: Provides a web interface for users to interact with the chatbot.
 - **Model**: Pretrained SentenceTransformer model for embedding and reranking.
+- **Evaluation**: Contains scripts for evaluating the chatbot's performance.

 ---